Anderche/prediction_mkt_election_2024/README.md

 Built by: Anders Kiss

-This project is designed to collect, store, and analyze data related to the 2024 US Presidential Election prediction markets.
-It focuses on tracking Republican odds, total amounts, and market percentages for key swing states, as well as relevant financial market indicators.
+This project is designed to collect, store, and analyze data related to the **2024 US Presidential Election** prediction markets.
+It focuses on tracking the odds for the two main parties, total USD amounts, and market percentages for key swing states, as well as relevant financial market indicators.

+**Key Swing States**

+- Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, Wisconsin

 ---